jwebmeister/tacspeak/README.md

 Open `./tacspeak/user_settings.py` in a text editor, change the settings, then save and overwrite the file.
 There are comments in the file explaining most of the important settings.

 For example, you might want to change these:
-- `listen_key`=`0x10`
+- `listen_key`=`0x05`
+    - `0x05` = mouse thumb button 1.
     - `0x10` = Shift key.
-    - `0x05` = mouse thumb button 1.
     - See [here](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) for more info.
-- `listen_key_toggle`=`0`
+- `listen_key_toggle`=`-1`
-    - Recommended is 0 or -1.
+    - Recommended is `0` or `-1`.
-    - `0` for toggle mode off, listen only while key is pressed; must release key for command to be registered.
+    - `0` for toggle mode off, listen only while key is pressed; must release key for the command to be recognised.
-    - `1` for toggle mode on, key press toggles listening on/off; must toggle off for command to be registered.
+    - `1` for toggle mode on, key press toggles listening on/off; must toggle off for the command to be recognised.
-    - `2` for global toggle on, uses Voice Activity Detector (VAD) to detect end of speech and register commands.
+    - `2` for global toggle on, uses Voice Activity Detector (VAD) to detect end of speech and recognise commands.
-    - `-1` for toggle mode off, but continue listening for priority grammar ("freeze!") even when key is not pressed.
+    - `-1` for toggle mode off + priority, listen only while key is pressed, except always listen for priority grammar ("freeze!") even when key is not pressed.
+    - `None` always listening; similar to global toggle on, uses Voice Activity Detector (VAD) to detect end of speech and recognise commands.
+- `vad_padding_end_ms`=`250`
+    - change this if you use VAD and find it's too quick or slow to identify the figure out you've stopped speaking and that it should try to recognise the command.
 - `input_device_index`=`None`
-    - should use default microphone (as set within OS)
+    - should use default microphone (as set within Windows Sound Settings), but should be able to change the index (number) to select a different input device.

 ### Grammar modules